shinesolutions/puppet-aem-curator/docs/aem-profiles-artifacts.md

 There is no obvious file name convention because Adobe has historically been publishing the artifacts with inconsistent naming between versions.

+For AEM 6.5, the service pack file names used to have the format `AEM-6.5.x.0-6.5.x.zip` when the artifacts were distributed via adobeaemcloud.com .
+However, the naming convention has been changed to `aem-service-pkg-6.5.x.zip` when the artifacts distribution was moved to

 | AEM Profile | Required Artifacts |
 |-------------|--------------------|
 | `aem62` | license-6.2.properties, AEM_6.2_Quickstart.jar, cq-6.2.0-hotfix-11490-1.2.zip, cq-6.2.0-hotfix-12785-7.0.zip, cq-6.2.0-hotfix-15607-1.0.zip |